merenlab/merenlab.org/workshops/MMOFF/index.md

 ---
-layout: page
+layout: post
 authors: [raissa]
-title: "Marine Microbial Observatories for the Future: From Samples to Data to Legacy"
+title: "Marine Microbial Observatories for the Future: From Samples to Data to Legacy Using Integrated 'Omics Strategies"
 excerpt: "A workshop for the future"
 modified: 2025-06-20
 tags: [workshop, gobal ocean observing]